Affinity breaks ice with landmark Romford planning consentPosted on 27th February 2018

-Robert Whitton’s Affinity Global Real Estate has received planning permission from the London Borough of Havering for a 620-home mixed use development to the south of Romford railway station.
+Robert Whitton’s Affinity Global Real Estate has received planning permission from the London Borough of Havering for a 620-home mixed use regeneration project to the south of Romford railway station.

 In addition to the mix of build to rent, market and affordable units; the 11 block scheme of 1 to 4 bed apartments will also include a local supermarket, a gym, a café and a doctors surgery to enhance the community offering.

 Robert Whitton, CEO of Affinity Global Real Estate, said: “The 7 acre site was opened in 1987 as the Arena Ice Rink but, by April 2013, it had closed and the site was derelict and became a wasteland in the centre of the town.
 With huge pressure on London’s councils to create new homes, such a large sustainable site so close to excellent Public transport infrastructure was crying out for a regeneration specialist to optimise its usage.”

 Robert Whitton continued: “We acquired the site after the original developers decided not to continue with their original plans to build a huge supermarket and some houses which we felt needed a significant revision in light of the emerging Local and London Plan.
 Our new plan to create 620 new homes, equates to just under half of the local Borough Council’s annual housing target and demonstrate our ability to create attractive, sustainable and quality urban housing.